spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

             spectrocloud.com/connection: proxy
     ```

-3. Continue with the cluster creation process and provision your cluster.
+3. Create a cluster using the cluster profile.
 For more information, refer to
     [Create Cluster Definition](../edge/site-deployment/cluster-deployment.md).

 </TabItem>